jonasrauber/randn-matlab-python/README.md

 ## Reproducing Random Numbers in Matlab and Python / NumPy

+**TLDR:**

+* rand: works the same in Matlab and Python / NumPy
+* randn: use randn2.m and randn2.py provided in this repository to create the same samples in Matlab and Python

 ### Uniform Distribution (rand)

 Current versions of Matlab and NumPy use the same random number generator.
 Thus, it is easy to create the same samples from a uniform distribution.